naugehyde/bt-sensors-plugin-sk/README.md

 NOTE: If you're running the 1.0.3 release, you will have to reconfigure your devices.<br>

 ### Signalk Appstore
-The plugin is currently available in the Signalk Appstore. <br>
+The beta plugin is not currently available in the Signalk Appstore. <br>

 ### NPM

 Go to you signalk home (usually ~/.signalk) and run:

-npm i bt-sensors-plugin-sk@1.1.0-beta.2.1
+npm i bt-sensors-plugin-sk@1.2.0-beta.0.0.7

 ### Linux